talamaska/onboarding_overlay/README.md

 12. From v.3.0.0 if you want to show something else, different from just title and explanation text, then `stepBuilder` is for you.
 With `stepBuilder`, you can change the layout, add images or something else.
 With the combination of `manualNextControl` you can even add you own button to proceed to next step.
+**Important** If you want to inherit your App `Theme` from your app instead of using the style properties.
+You need to wrap your `stepBuilder` code with a Scaffold or Material widgets.

 ```dart
 final GlobalKey closeKey = GlobalKey();